Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies/README.md

 #### 3. Create a Database and User
 After installing MySQL, follow these steps to set up the required database and user:

-- Open the MySQL command-line client and go to the following patch: cd
+- Open the windows command-line and go to the following path:
 ```bash
    C:\Program Files\MySQL\MySQL Server 8.0\bin
 ```